kcybulski/prosody-modules/mod_graceful_shutdown/README.markdown

 When shutting down, a number of sessions, connections and other things are teared down.
-Due to all these things happening very quickly, sometimes eg client unavailable notifications don't make it to all remote contacts because the server-to-server connections are teared down just after.
+Due to all these things happening very quickly, sometimes e.g. client unavailable notifications don't make it to all remote contacts because the server-to-server connections are teared down just after.